NEW

 Site Landscape

 Plain EnglishThis maps training sites by their two biggest PCA dimensions.
-Sites to the right score high on content richness (an AI understands them deeply).
-Sites higher up score high on explicitness (lots of plain written words).
+Sites to the right have deep AI understanding across all reading depths.
+Sites higher up have better signal balance.
 Best sites are top-right.

 PC0 vs PC1 — training site positions

 Low PC0 = AI struggles even after full read.
-Low PC1 = site lacks plain explicit language.
-Both axes required for strong AI visibility.
+High PC1 = title dominates over hero/value-prop.
+Both axes matter for strong visibility.

 05